jfo/blog/source/drafts/rust.md

 Second, though I won't go into the differences just yet, `println!` is a _macro_, not a function.
 This distinction is very important, but for now you can just think of it like a function, as long as you keep in the back of your head that it is a macro.
 It does act look a function, anyway.
+Anything with a `!` at the end of it is a macro.

 We can compile that!
 Let's say it lives in a file called `hello.rs`